Ahmad-0000/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Description
 This my alx first ***Networking Basics*** project.
-Understaning networking is a crucial thing when managing servers, back-end development, ...etc
+Understaning networking is a crucial thing when managing servers, back-end development, ...etc.
 This project aim is to understand ***OSI Model*** generally, and mainly:
 * TCP/IP